NB-IRDT at a glance

 - Research

 We are the stewards of one of New Brunswick’s most important resources: our data.
-Find out why we’re important partners for evidence-informed decision-making in Canada.
+Find out why we are important partners for evidence informed decision making in Canada.

 Receive the latest news, research, and training opportunities from the New Brunswick Institute for Research, Data and Training.